 In case of a multi-user environment, the integrator needs to balance flexibility and ease of installation with security.
-OpenSF uses the "simulations" folder to run simulations, which by default is under E2E\HOME.
-This means that a user of the integrator should have writing permits at least to the "simulations" folder in order to use it.
+OpenSF uses the "executions" folder to run simulations, which by default is under E2E_HOME.
+This means that a user of the integrator should have writing permits at least to the "executions" folder in order to use it.
 Hence, one of the following options may be chosen:

 Have an independent simulator installation for each user Have a common installation in a non-writable folder.
-Any common customization can be performed in openSF_defaults.properties.
-In this case, either: Have a separate F2F_HOME folder for every user
+Any common customization can be performed in openSF defaults.properties.
+In this case, either:

-- Share the E2E\HOME folder, denying writing permissions to the users.
-Every user will select a different "simulations" folder. - Share the E2E HOME folder, allowing writing permissions to the users at least to the "simulations" subfolder.
+- Have a separate E2E_HOME folder for every user - > Share the E2E_HOME folder, denying writing permissions to the users.
+Every user will need to select a different "executions" folder. - > Share the E2E_HOME folder, allowing writing permissions to the users at least to the "executions" subfolder.
 This option is not recommended for security reasons, since any user could delete/interfere with other users' simulations.
 Simulations are not shared anyway, since they would need to be present in each user's database as well.
 This option should be considered only to simplify the process if the simulator is, for instance, going through frequent updates.